 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
-WCEJS staff can contact the Forced Marriage Unit if they need advice or information.
+Wendover C of E Junior School staff can contact the Forced Marriage Unit if they need advice or information.
 Contact 020 7008 0151 fmu@fcdo.gov.uk